PARIS21-DATA/PRESS/docs/about.md

 <h5> Acknowledgements </h5>

 The 2025 methodology modernization was implemented by Johannes Abele and Jeanne Jadeau, with inputs from Mercedes Fogarassy.
-The 2025 update of the methodology note is authored by Johannes Abele and Mercedes Fogarassy with inputs from Jeanne Jadeau and Johannes Jütting.
+The 2025 update of the methodology note is authored by Johannes Abele and Mercedes Fogarassy with inputs from Jeanne Jadeau and Johannes Jütting, and editorial support by Susan Sachs.

 <br>